eclipse-theia/theia-website/src/docs/authoring_vscode_extensions.md

 vsce package # package your VS Code extension
 ```

-As a result, a `vsix` file is generated, which can be used directly in VS Code and Theia (see below).
+As a result, a `vsix` file is generated, which can be used directly in VS Code.
+For Theia, the extension can be installed at runtime by users (see [Installing VS Code Extensions at Runtime](#installing-vs-code-extensions-at-runtime)), downloaded automatically at build time from a registry (see [Pre-installing VS Code Extensions](#pre-installing-vs-code-extensions)), or manually unpacked for pre-installation.
 Please note that you can also create so-called extension packs with the VS Code extension generator that defines a collection of extensions.

 ## Prerequisites for Running VS Code Extensions in Theia